core-code/MiscApps/README.md

 CoreLS
 An application for realtime generation and visualization of 3D L-Systems.

+MacEVO
+An application that displays articles of the fantastic EVO.CO.UK magazine.
+Make sure to buy the issues in paper or digital.

 Leaker
 An application for showing the number and size of the memory leaks in all running processes.